Robert Hudson

 My first novel was The Kilburn Social Club; I appear on various Radio 4 and festival panels; I run the bi-monthly comedy night Tall Tales; I’ve taught at universities and, under very special circumstances, I script-doctor, plot-doctor and mentor other writers.

-*Not a deliberate festival but the accidental result of it having been impossible to record these shows earlier - stupid covid - and now the BBC needing them to be broadcast this tax year.
+*Not a deliberate festival but the accidental result of it having been impossible to record these shows earlier - stupid covid - and the BBC needing them to be broadcast in the relevant tax year.

 For much more content, go to my blog.
 I haven’t updated it for a while, but if you like interesting facts about dead earls, that’s a search term I’d recommend.
 Or, if you have a bit of time, look up ‘inspiring photo essay’.
 Future historians are already saying that my inspiring photo essays were among some of my most important work.
 What do they know?